pamdesilva/quote-machine-react/README.md

-# Famous Movie Lines Generator 🍿
+# Movie Quotes Generator 🍿

 Generates lines from famous movies and inserts it into pre-composed tweets.
 [See demo](https://react-movie-line-generator.netlify.com/).